shivsasan/tictactoe/README.md

 # Tictactoe

 Tic-Tac-Toe playing program where a human can play against the computer, and the computer makes all its moves using random playouts.
-Also, twoplayer mode

-## Upcoming
+## Upcoming (Maybe)

-* Single player
 * GUI for both modes